kubernetes/kubernetes/staging/README.md

 4. Update [`hack/import-restrictions.yaml`](https://github.com/kubernetes/kubernetes/blob/master/hack/import-restrictions.yaml)
 to add the list of other staging repos that this new repo can import.

-5. Add all mandatory template files mentioned in https://github.com/kubernetes/kubernetes-template-project.
+5. Add all mandatory template files to the staging repo as mentioned in https://github.com/kubernetes/kubernetes-template-project.

 6. Make sure that the `.github/PULL_REQUEST_TEMPLATE.md` and